davanstrien/digitised-books-ocr-and-metadata/README.md

 - "Language_4": The fourth language associated with the book/item
 - "multi_language": if the book contains multiple languages i.e. `True` or `False`

-An example of one row i.e. one page:
+An example of one row i.e. one page loaded as a Python Dictionary:

 ```python
 {'record_id': '003898176',